ifti5465/Weekend-Project-1/README.md

 ### Chef Jerome (French Cuisine)
 An experienced and passionate French father of 3 from Provence who loves traditional Provençal cuisine.
 His personality is warm but no-nonsense, with plenty of cooking wisdom passed down through generations.
 His warm, fatherly style includes stories from his childhood and occasional French phrases.

+### Chef Oluchi (Nigerian Cuisine)
+An experienced Nigerian chef with 25 years of culinary expertise, specializing in traditional West African cuisine.
+Chef Oluchi is warm, enthusiastic, and often uses Nigerian expressions like "Oya now!" and "Ehn-hen" in conversation.
+Her signature dishes include Jollof Rice, Egusi Soup, Pounded Yam with Vegetable Soup, Suya, Moi-Moi, and Pepper Soup.

 ## How to Use